Re$^3$Sim: Generating High-Fidelity Simulation Data via 3D-Photorealistic Real-to-Sim for Robotic Manipulation: Introduction

 \section{Introduction}

-We have witnessed impressive generalization capabilities of robotic models~\cite{rt2, gr2,openvla,li2023vision,li2023generalist,tian2024predictive} in certain tabletop or kitchen scenarios, achieved through high-quality teleoperation data.
+We have witnessed impressive generalization capabilities of robotic models~\cite{rt2, gr2,openvla} in certain tabletop or kitchen scenarios, achieved through high-quality teleoperation data.
 However, collecting real-world expert data~\cite{pi0, brohan2022rt} remains a time-consuming and costly process.
-Despite advancements in teleoperation systems~\cite{cheng2024tv,aldaco2024aloha,yang2024ace,mobilealoha}, the labor involved is still intensive, making this a key challenge in robotics research.
+Despite advancements in teleoperation systems~\cite{cheng2024tv,aldaco2024aloha,yang2024ace}, the labor involved is still intensive, making this a key challenge in robotics research.
 Recent efforts~\cite{oxe, droid} have explored inter-institutional collaboration to address this issue.
 In contrast, simulation data offers the advantage of exponential scalability with computational resources, making it an appealing and renewable alternative for training robotic policies.
-Research on sim-to-real transfer~\cite{mandlekar2023mimicgen,jiang2024dexmimicen,robocasa2024} has increasingly focused on generating high-quality simulated or synthetic data to train real-world robotic policies.
-Unfortunately, simulation data often suffers from large sim-to-real gaps, necessitating the collection of target domain data for policy fine-tuning.
+Research on sim-to-real transfer~\cite{mandlekar2023mimicgen,jiang2024dexmimicen} has increasingly focused on generating high-quality simulated or synthetic data to train real-world robotic policies.
+Unfortunately, simulation data often exhibits significant sim-to-real gaps, making it necessary to collect target domain data for effective policy fine-tuning.

-Among these gaps, two notable ones are the geometric gap and the visual gap.
-The geometric gap arises from shape mismatches between objects, often due to the reliance on a limited set of pre-defined CAD models in simulation, which assume perfect structures.
-The visual gap, on the other hand, comes with noiseless and imperfect rendering, posing challenges for tasks that rely heavily on appearance information, such as picking fresh fruits, pressing colorful buttons, sorting products based on packaging, and so on.